The recording tableaux in the quantum Littlewood-Richardson map, the orthogonal transpose symmetry map, and the computation of $\mathfrak{k}$-highest weight tableaux: The linear time bijection between the sets and LR-Sundaram tableaux

 \section{The linear time bijection between the sets $ \widetilde Rec_{2n}(\lambda/\mu)$ and LR-Sundaram tableaux $LRS_{2n}(\lambda/\mu)$}

-Recall partition $\nu$ is said to be even if all columns of $\nu$ have even length and necessarily the length of $\nu$ is even.
+Recall a partition $\nu$ is said to be even if all columns of $\nu$ have even length and necessarily the length of $\nu$ is even.
+In other words, $\nu_{2i-1}=\nu_{2i}$ for all $i\ge 1$.
 In this case, $\nu^t$ the transpose or conjugate of $\nu$ has all rows of even length.
-We start by recalling the definition of Littlewood-Richardson-Sundaram tableau or symplectic Littlewood-Richardson tableau. \begin{defi} Let $\lambda \in Par_{\le 2n}$ and $\mu \in Par_{\le n}$.
-A semistandard tableau $T \in Tab(\lambda/\mu) $ is said to be a symplectic Littlewood-Richardson tableau (or Littlewood-Richardson-Sundaram tableau) if it satisfies the following. \begin{enumerate} \item[$(1)$] $T \in SST_{2n}(\lambda/\mu)$.
+We start by recalling the definition of Littlewood-Richardson-Sundaram tableau (or symplectic Littlewood-Richardson tableau).
+Fix $n\in\mathbb{N}$.
+Let $\lambda \in Par_{\le 2n}$ and $\mu \in Par_{\le n}$.